Build an SEO Keyword Strategy That Feeds Your Content Pipeline

 How the chain works

 Template 1: Research & Build Strategy.
 Crawls the client’s website to understand their services, content, and site structure.
 Pulls Search Console data for current rankings and content gaps, and GA4 data for traffic patterns.
+If a Brand Guide note exists, reads the positioning and competitive differentiation to filter keyword selection (e.g. skip discount keywords for a premium brand).
 If analytics aren’t connected yet, it works with just the website.
 Creates a client note titled “SEO Keyword Strategy” with target keywords, content gaps, and a prioritized topic list.
 When done, books Template 2.

 Template 2: Review Keyword Strategy.
 No AI.
 You review the strategy note, adjust priorities based on what you know about the client’s goals, and approve it.
 This note becomes the source of truth for all future content.